KalebMcElyea/student-workbook/src/reflections/wk1/quiz1.md

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+mkdir is a command in your terminal that creates a new directory.
 ```

 **3.** What is the `\<html>\</html>` tag in a document?